2021S-usfca-biol-422/ngmadison-bioinformatics-final-project/README.md

 * Push to GitHub and open pull request.

 # Change Log
+* 2021-05-03: Add SRA run table for variant analysis and test using pipeline.
 * 2021-04-19: Update README to include project proposal, dataset SRA ID, and theorized workflow.